How to gather evidence for a successful insurance claim after being hit by a drunk driver. Get the compensation you deserve for your injuries.

 Drunk driving cases progress the same as any other property damage or injury claim.
 The difference lies in the type of evidence you’ll need to establish liability.

 How Drunk Driving Affects a Claim

-Example: Difference Between Negligence and Cause
+Example: Negligence and Cause

 In this example, Andy’s drunken state was technically not the cause of the collision.
 The cause was the negligent act of driving through the red light.
 Andy’s drinking caused him to operate his vehicle irresponsibly (by running the red light), which ultimately caused the accident.

 Andy’s negligence was the proximate cause of Carol’s injuries, making Andy liable for her damages.

 If you were the victim of a drunk driving crash, and the at-fault driver received a citation for an open container or was arrested for DUI or DWI, you’ll be in a strong position when negotiating your claim.

 In drunk driving cases, the existence of an open container citation or a DUI should be all the evidence needed to convince the claims adjuster their insured was negligent.